-Germany, France, Italy suspend use of AstraZeneca vaccine
+Major European nations suspend use of AstraZeneca vaccine

 The European Medicines Agency and the World Health Organization have also said that the data does not suggest the vaccine caused the clots and that people should continue to be immunized.

+Denmark last week became the first country to temporarily halt use of the AstraZeneca vaccine in recent days to investigate.
+It said one person developed clots and died 10 days after receiving at least one dose.
+The other countries include Ireland, Thailand, the Netherlands, Norway, Iceland, Congo and Bulgaria.

+Last week, Germany and France were among the nations that stuck by the shot, while Italy suspended only a specific batch of the vaccine.
+Britain is standing by AstraZeneca’s vaccine for now.

 Spahn, the German health minister, said of the decision to suspend the AstraZeneca shot: “The most important thing for confidence is transparency.”

-Spahn said the European Medicines Agency would determine whether and how the new information will affect the authorization of the vaccine across the continent and expressed hope that the Amsterdam-based regulator would make a decision on the issue this week.
+He said both first and second doses of the vaccine would be affected by the suspension.

+German authorities have encouraged anyone who feels increasingly ill more than four days after receiving the shot — for example, with persistent headaches or dot-shaped bruises — to seek medical attention.

-According to the European Center for Disease Prevention and Control, Germany has received slightly over 3 million doses of the AstraZeneca vaccine.
+Germany has received slightly over 3 million doses of the AstraZeneca vaccine.
 Spahn said about 1.6 million doses of the shot have so far been administered in the country.

+Sylvie Corbet in Paris and Frances D’Emilio in Rome contributed to this report.

 Follow AP’s pandemic coverage at: